evoxa-ai/evoxa-docs/books/blueprint/volume-03-ai/chapters/07-web-platform/chapters/05-nutritionist-portal/chapters/29-operational-excellence.md

 This chapter is complete when:

-- Operational model is documented.
+- SRE practices are documented.
-- SRE practices are defined.
+- Operational governance is defined.
-- Incident management process is specified.
+- Incident management and postmortems are specified.
-- Operational metrics are documented.
+- AIOps capabilities are documented.
-- AIOps and FinOps strategies are established.
+- Backup, recovery and continuity procedures are established.
-- Governance and continuous improvement are defined.
+- Operational metrics and dashboards are defined.
-- Visual artifacts are available.
+- Runbooks and automation strategies are documented.
-- Traceability is complete.
+- Visual artifacts and traceability are complete.

 ---

 # Key Takeaways

-- The Coach Portal adopts an operational model based on reliability engineering, automation and continuous improvement to ensure long-term platform sustainability.
+- The Nutritionist Portal operates under a modern operational model that combines Site Reliability Engineering, Platform Engineering and AIOps to maximize reliability and efficiency.
-- Site Reliability Engineering, DevSecOps, Platform Engineering, FinOps and AIOps work together to optimize availability, security, cost efficiency and operational resilience.
+- Reliability objectives, error budgets and blameless postmortems create a culture of continuous operational improvement.
-- Standardized operational processes, measurable KPIs and knowledge management enable rapid incident response and organizational learning.
+- Automation, observability and standardized operational runbooks reduce operational risk while improving service quality.
-- Operational Excellence is embedded into the platform through governance, automation and data-driven decision making rather than reactive operational practices.
+- Shared governance, measurable operational metrics and proactive capacity management provide a sustainable foundation for the long-term operation of the EVOXA ecosystem.

 ---